dcradu/resite_ip/README.md

 ## Setup

-The code runs in `Python 3.6` or older.
-In addition, running the code requires installation of `Julia 1.5` or older.
+The code runs in `Python 3.6`.
+In addition, running the code requires installation of `Julia 1.5` or newer.
 Furthermore, the some of the siting algorithm available in this repository will require a branch-and-bound solver.
 Currently, only `gurobi` (with a valid license) is supported.